kwalczak80/melting-gerry/README.md

 ### **Manual testing**
 * The tests were performed on both the Gitpod terminal and the  Heroku terminal.
-* The tests were performed on each screen of the game by entering data out of acceptable range.
-No issues noted - all the user entries are handled correctly.
+* The tests were performed on each screen of the game by entering data outside of the acceptable range.
+No issues noted - all user entries are handled correctly.
-* Relevant message is displayed on the screen if the user entries are incorrect.
-See relavant screenshots in the **Features** section.
+* An appropriate message is displayed on the screen if the user's entries are incorrect.
+See relevant screenshots in the **Features** section.
 * Friends and family members were asked to review the game and provide their feedback about the UX, bugs, etc. No issues were reported.

 [Back to Top](#table-of-contents)